 Conclusion

 Daniel Walter gives us a clear guide to beat procrastination with easy steps.
 He shows us why we put things off and how it harms our life.
 This includes our mental health and our work.
+Many studies that explored time management intervention also support how these techniques improve productivity on an important academic task, especially when a control group showed procrastination more often than a treatment group practicing structured routines.

 He tells us to use self-discipline, manage our time well, and build good habits.
 These are key to beating procrastination and making our lives better.
 Walter also says being proactive and kind to ourselves is important.
 It helps us grow and succeed in the long run.
+His approach includes a few tips on how to build self regulatory skills, organize your course material, and avoid distractions like watching TV, especially during certain tasks on your to do list.

-1. What are some effective strategies for overcoming procrastination according to Daniel Walter?
+1. What are some effective strategies for overcoming procrastination, according to Daniel Walter?

 2. How does procrastination impact mental health?